Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzureRmPublicIpPrefix.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group in which to create a public IP address.
+Specifies the name of the resource group in which to create a public IP prefix.

 ```yaml
 Type: System.String